stuart-knock/docs/UserGuide/DataExchange.rst

    connectivity areas and the parse process expects the following format:

    - text file containing one area on each line (as float value)

+#.
+If any file name contains "cortical" it will be considered as container for
+   connectivity cortical/non-cortical region flags, and the parse process expects the following format:

+   - text file containing one boolean value on each line (as 0 or 1 value) being 1 when corresponding region is cortical.

+#.
+If any file name contains "hemisphere" it will be considered as container for
+   hemisphere inclusion flag for connectivity regions, and the parse process expects the following format:

+   - text file containing one boolean value on each line (as 0 or 1 value) being 1 when corresponding region is in the right hemisphere and 0 when in left hemisphere.

 |